How Airlines Are Refunding Tickets?

-Sam made also an interesting remark, The airline was continously selling flights to Dublin and cancelling them soon after that.
+Sam made also an interesting remark, The airline was continuously selling flights to Dublin and cancelling them soon after that.
 Even though the customer service assistant claimed that Turkish Airlines will continue flying in June, there is a suspicion that it is not true.
 According to unofficial sources, Turkish Airline has a plan to continue flights to Ireland in July.

 Finnair is the airline from our home base.
 The airline has openly promised to refund tickets or to issue travel vouchers.

 According to affected passengers we knew, they told that reaching Finnair's customer service has been very challenging.
-The airline may claim to be busy with applications but actually Finnair has laid off many of its employees.
+The airline may claim to be busy with applications but Finnair has laid off many of its employees.
 They have caused the congestion themselves.
 Because of the lack of customer service assistants, contacting the airline is very challenging.
 The service attitude has not been so friendly either.

 Why So Many Negative Experiences?